spring-io/develocity-conventions/CONTRIBUTING.md

-# Contributing to Gradle Enterprise Conventions Plugin
+# Contributing to Develocity Conventions Plugin

-Gradle Enterprise Conventions Plugin is released under the Apache 2.0 license.
+Develocity Conventions Plugin is released under the Apache 2.0 license.
 If you would like to contribute something, or simply want to work with the code, this document should help you to get started.

 ## Code of conduct